AaltoSciComp/python-for-scicomp/content/scripts.rst

-Within JupyterLab, you can export any Jupyter notebook to a Python script, but this downloads it to your own computer and then you need to copy it to a place you are working:
+If nbconvert doesn't work, within JupyterLab, you can export any Jupyter notebook to a Python script, but this downloads it to your own computer and then you need to copy it to a place you are working (maybe upload it back to JupyterLab?):

 .. figure:: https://jupyterlab.readthedocs.io/en/stable/_images/exporting-menu.png
-   :scale: 50%
+   :scale: 25%
+   :alt: JupyterLab screenshot as described in caption.

    Select File (top menu bar) → Export Notebook as → **Export notebook to Executable Script**.